opnsense/tools/README.md

     # make verify

-Nano images can be adjusted in size using an argument as follows, with the default of 3800M:
+Nano images can be adjusted in size using an argument as follows:

     # make nano-<size>